U.S. Route 61 in Minnesota

-U.S. Highway 61 (US 61) is a U.S. Highway in southeast and east-central Minnesota, which runs from the River Bridge over the Mississippi River at La Crescent and continues north to its northern terminus at its junction with Interstate 35 (I-35) at the city of Wyoming.
+U.S. Highway 61 (US 61) is a U.S. Highway in southeastern and east-central Minnesota, which runs from the Mississippi River Bridge at La Crescent and continues north to its northern terminus at its junction with Interstate 35 (I-35) at the city of Wyoming.

 US 61 in Minnesota is 165 mi in length.
 The highway connects the cities of La Crescent, Winona, Wabasha, Lake City, Red Wing, Hastings, Cottage Grove, Saint Paul, Forest Lake, and Wyoming.

 Route description

 US 61 enters the state of Minnesota at the city of La Crescent on the River Bridge over the Mississippi River between the cities of La Crosse and La Crescent.
 US 61 runs concurrently with US 14 and State Highway 16 (MN 16) as it enters the state.
 The four-lane divided highway continues north through La Crescent.
 US 61 follows the Mississippi River through southeast Minnesota; through the cities of Winona, Wabasha, Lake City, and Red Wing.

 US 61 is a two-lane roadway between Wabasha and Red Wing.
 US 61 crosses the Mississippi River at Hastings over the new Hastings Bridge and joins US 10 at Cottage Grove.
 US 61 and US 10 run concurrently as a freeway between Cottage Grove and the city of Saint Paul.
 Within the city of Saint Paul, US 61 follows I-94 for a short distance, and then follows Mounds Boulevard, East 7th Street, and Arcade Street through the east side of St. Paul.

 US 61 then proceeds north to Maplewood, where it becomes a four-lane highway named Maplewood Drive to White Bear Lake.
 Between I-694 and the central business district of White Bear Lake, the road serves one of the Twin Cities region's major car dealership areas.
 After leaving White Bear Lake, US 61 is a two-lane roadway again to Forest Lake and then to its northern terminus at the city of Wyoming.
 US 61 closely parallels I-35E and I-35 from Saint Paul to Wyoming.

 Approximately 120 mi of US 61 from La Crescent to Cottage Grove in southeast Minnesota is officially designated the Disabled American Veterans Highway.
 Legally, the Minnesota section of US 61 is defined as unmarked legislative routes 3, 104, 102 and 1 in the Minnesota Statutes.
 US 61 is not marked with these legislative numbers along the actual highway.